The Multi-Polar Role of Russia’s Primakov Doctrine and the Cert…

 Former national security advisor Zbigniew Brzezinski in 2015 at a CSIS forum.
 Source: Joshua Roberts/Reuters

 Zbigniew Brzezinski was not only one of America’s leading strategic thinkers in the 20th century but was also considered having been a legendary U.S. national security and foreign policy advisor as well.
-The previous year before he died in 2017, Brzezinski had begun sounding the alarm to the he is quoted as having warned that:
+The previous year before he died in 2017, Brzezinski had begun sounding the alarm to the national security and foreign policy communities by expressing his grave concern regarding the closer relations between Moscow and Beijing.
+In fact, he is quoted as having warned that:

 “The most dangerous scenario would be that a grand coalition of China and Russia…united not by ideology but by complementary grievances.
 This coalition would be reminiscent in scale and scope of the challenge once posed by the Sino-Soviet bloc, though this time China would likely be the leader and Russia the follower.”